mrgoodsire/AgeofAshes/Session_Notes.md

 "To Lector Assilimar, Thanks for helping me quell that savagery.
 Signed Hellknight P Stagram Esq."

-Gus channels and kills skellies before they even rise.
+Gus channels and kills skeletons before they even rise.
 Fable and I pick a lock for an hour and finally get it open.

 #### Lockbox Loot